Skip to content

 33. Tutoring

 There is a good demand for quality tutors in Nigeria.
-You can help students for preparing themselves for exams and help them in completing project assignments.
+You can help students prepare themselves for exams and help them in completing project assignments.
 You can also opt for online tutoring if you have a computer with an internet connection.
 Tutoring is a good way of making a handsome income, especially for high school and Nigerian college students.

 34. Fitness Trainer

 If you are staying in a city or a town in Nigeria, you will find more people are flocking to fitness centers.
-There is at present a good demand for a fitness trainers in Nigeria.
+There is at present a good demand for fitness trainers in Nigeria.

 35. Import Business

-36. Start a Taxi Service
+36. Taxi Service

 If you own a car and drive too, a taxi service is one business you can seriously think of starting in Nigeria.
 With car apps like Uber and Taxify getting more popular, you can also consider partnering with them.